TycheSoftwares/woocommerce-abandoned-cart/readme.txt

 == Changelog ==

+= 5.8.5 (27.01.2021) =
+* Tweak - Added a hook to modify the email to which recovery emails are sent.
+Comma separated email addresses can be added.

 = 5.8.4 (07.01.2021) =
 * Fix - Default template is not being created for a fresh installation.
 * Fix - Stats on the plugin dashboard do not match the Abandoned Orders tab.